mvsaran/Selenium-MCP-Server-AI-Powered-Test-Generation/README.md

 ### 🎉 That's It!

-**You didn't write a single line of code** - Claude generated everything based on your natural language prompt!
+**You didn't write a single line of code** - AI generated everything based on your natural language prompt through the MCP server!

-### Step 4: Save and Run
+### Step 5: Save and Run

 1. **Save the generated code** to your test directory:
    - `src/test/java/com/selenium/mcp/SampleTest.java`